Why switch broadband provider?

-They also offer a self service package called QuickStart if you already have a Virgin Media connection.
+They also offer a self service package called QuickStart.
+This is if you already have a Virgin Media connection.

-A QuickStart package can be sent to your home within 4 days of placing an order.
+A QuickStart package can be sent to your home within 4 days of ordering.
 You then set up your own broadband.

-Switching broadband providers may take longer during the coronavirus pandemic.
+Switching broadband providers may take longer due to coronavirus.

-Some broadband companies have stopped sending engineers into people’s homes because of social distancing rules.
+Some broadband companies are not sending engineers into people’s homes.
+This is due social distancing rules.

 The main exceptions to this are if members of the household are elderly or vulnerable.